redis/ioredis/README.md

 Supports Redis >= 2.6.12.
 Completely compatible with Redis 7.x.

+ioredis is a stable project and maintenance is done on a best-effort basis for relevant issues (contributions to ioredis will still be evaluated, reviewed, and merged when they benefit the project).
+For new projects, node-redis is the recommended client library. [node-redis](https://github.com/redis/node-redis) is the open-source (MIT license) Redis JavaScript client library redesigned from the ground up and actively maintained. [node-redis](https://github.com/redis/node-redis) supports new (hash-field expiration) and future commands and the capabilities available in Redis Stack and Redis 8 (search, JSON, time-series, probabilistic data structures).

 # Features

 ioredis is a robust, full-featured Redis client that is